On unique sums in Abelian groups: Sets with no unique sum have small dimension

 \end{definition} Then simply rewriting the inequality in Corollary \ref{addispanineqcor} using that $\dim(Z) = \frac{|Z|}{K(Z)}$ gives the following. \begin{proposition} Let $G$ be an Abelian group and let $Z$ be a finite multiset consisting of elements of $G$.
 Then

 \end{proposition} This is the form of the inequality that will be useful for our purpose.
 In the previous section, we have proven Proposition \ref{additivebasis} which showed that if $B\subset G$ is a balanced set, then it contains an irreducible balanced subset $B'$ which has a translate $B'+g$ that forms an additive basis for $\langle B'+g\rangle$.
-Since $B'+g$ contains at least two elements and hence a non-zero element in $G$, $\langle B'+g\rangle$ is a non-trivial subgroup of $G$ so that by Lagrange's Theorem we get where $p(G)$ denotes the smallest prime divisor of $G$.
-Plugging this in in the inequality \eqref{lowerboundaddispan} shows that for any balanced set $B$ in an Abelian group $G$, we have the lower bound
+Since $B'+g$ contains a non-zero element in $G$, $\langle B'+g\rangle$ is a non-trivial subgroup of $G$ so that by Lagrange's Theorem we get where $p(G)$ denotes the smallest prime divisor of $G$.
+Using this in inequality \eqref{lowerboundaddispan} shows that for any balanced set $B$ in an Abelian group $G$, we have the lower bound

 At this point we make an interesting observation.
 As we noted in the previous section, Nedev \cite{nedev} showed that $G$ contains a balanced subset of size at most $(1+o(1))\log_2p(G)$.
 Now looking at \eqref{balanceddissineq}, if $B$ is a balanced set of size $C\log_2 p(G)$ then we must have that $K(B+g)=O_C(1)$ is bounded by a constant depending only on $C$.
 This means precisely that any such balanced set $B$ in $G$ has a translate with large additive dimension $\dim(B+g)=\frac{|B|}{K(B+g)}\gg_C |B|$, i.e. it contains a dense dissociated subset.
 The goal in this section is to show that the situation is different for sets having no unique sum.
 We show that if $A\subset G$ has no unique sum, then $A$ does not contain a dense dissociated subset and in fact we have $\dim(A) =o_{p(G)}(1)\cdot|A|$.
-Equivalently, we prove that $K(A)\to \infty$ as $p(G)\to \infty$, and plugging this in in \eqref{balanceddissineq} will then give the desired lower bound
+Equivalently, we prove that $K(A)\to \infty$ as $p(G)\to \infty$, and plugging this into \eqref{balanceddissineq} will then give the desired lower bound